ploomber/ploomber/doc/api/cli.rst

     ploomber report pipeline.yaml

 Will create an HTML report and save it in a ``pipeline.html`` file.
-The fil includes the pipeline plot and a table with a summary for each task.
+The file includes the pipeline plot and a table with a summary for each task.